Skip to Main Content

 Whole or by the Slice: A Format That Works

-The Chronicle's Food + Wine team reached for a whole muffuletta as the centerpiece of a celebration, and the format logic is clear.
+A whole muffuletta works well as a celebration centerpiece, and the format logic is clear.
 A whole muffuletta is a shareable object with a visual presence that justifies the occasion.
 It doesn't require plating or serving infrastructure beyond a cutting board.
-It improves with a brief rest after assembly, which means it travels and holds in ways that most restaurant food doesn't.
+It travels and holds well after assembly.

 Sandy's makes it available by the slice as well, which is the sensible move for individual diners.
 This dual format, whole for groups and sliced for solo visits, places it in a category of sandwich shops and specialty delis where portion flexibility is part of the operational intelligence.
 It's a different model from the tasting-menu format at Quince or the fire-driven kitchen at Saison, but it requires its own discipline: consistency at scale, bread quality that holds across varying portion sizes, and an olive spread that doesn't degrade between morning prep and afternoon service.